Paris Hilton's Dubai BFF: Cultural difficulties

 Ziad Batal, Dubai One executive, explained that this version "would have to be compatible with cultural sensitivities as Hilton is known for her wild partying."
 Ish Entertainment co-founder Michael Hirschhorn expanded on this, explaining that the Dubai production would not be as racy as the American or English editions.
 Alcohol, normally a reality television staple, did not play a role on this version.
 Swearing, sexually explicit conversation or risqué clothing were kept to a minimum.
 The production had to receive several layers of approval before moving forward, and even Sheikh Mohammed bin Rashid Al Maktoum, the ruler of Dubai, had to give his blessing.

 Delays

 Legal issues delayed the airing of this version for over a year.
 While it was originally expected to air in 2010, Lionsgate Television executives claim producers at Uniqon Emirates, LLC signed a written agreement, worth US$8 million, to co-produce and distribute Paris Hilton's Dubai BFF in the Middle East.
 Uniqon Emirates failed to pay more than US$4.7 million to cover the production and distribution costs and Lionsgate filed a federal suit for breach of contract in U.S. District Court in Los Angeles on February 2, 2010.
-No official outcome for the suit was announced, but the series failed to air on Dubai TV, the announced original network for this version.
+No official outcome for the suit was announced, but the series failed to air on Dubai One, the announced original network for this version.